 In the past Bill has served on the board of directors for Midway Co-op, served many years on the Russell County Free Fair board, the Russell County 4-H Development Fund board, and over 30 years as a 4-H club leader of the Wolf Creek Valley 4-H Club.
 He is a charter member of the Luray Lion’s Club (over 65 years), a member of American Legion Post 309, and of Luray United Methodist Church where he has served on the Board of Trustees, Administrative Board, and on the Building Committee when they built the new church in 1968.
 He also sang in the church choir on a weekly basis.
-Bill served at the first Luray Methodist Men’s Fish Fry in 1939 and served again at the 79th annual event in 2017, missing volunteering for this event only while in captivity during World War II.
+Bill served at the first Luray Methodist Men’s Fish Fry in 1939 and volunteered again at the 80th annual event in 2018, missing volunteering for this event only while in captivity during World War II.

 * * * * *